fenfeiwang/skinet/ReadMe.txt

 This project builds an e-commerce store using Angular 9 and .Net Core 3.1.
-By following the Udemy Course's instructor Neil, I completed the development and deployment.

 Through this project, I haved done:
 1. Setting up the developer environment